seermedical/msg-2022/README.md

 ```

-## Test your Docker container locally
+## Test Your Docker Container Locally

-To test that your docker container does the right thing, do the following.
+To test that your Docker container does the right thing, do the following.

 1. Download dummy version of the test dataset.
     - Download this zip file https://eval-ai-msg-data.s3.ap-southeast-2.amazonaws.com/dummy_test.zip